yayahjb/neartree/trunk/NearTree/README_NearTree.txt

          returns the maximum tree layers from the root.
 This is mainly for information about details of the tree.

+      double GetDimEstimate ( void )  // returns an estimate of the Hausdorff dimension double GetDimEstimate ( const double DimEstimateEsd )
+                                                     // returns an estimate of the Hausdorff dimension
+                                                     // to within the given esd
+      double GetDimEstimateEsd ( void )
+                                                     // returns an estimate of the esd

+      double GetDiamEstimate ( void )  // returns an estimate of the diameter

+      DistanceType GetMeanSpacing ( void )   // returns an estimate object spacing DistanceType GetVarSpacing ( void )   // returns an estimate object spacing variance

+      size_t GetNodeVisits ( void )   // returns the number of node visits if
+                                                    // CNEARTREE_INSTRUMENTED as deifined, 0 otherwise
+      void SetNodeVisits,/b> ( const size_t visits)
+                                                    // set the number of node visits

       T Centroid ( void )
          returns the centroid of a neartree.